square/squaredev-graphql-pkce-demo/README.md

 When the app is running you can press `i` in the interactive metro menu to launch the app on iOS.

+notes:

+App didn't start when Xcode wasn't open.
+Need to do a full reboot, and test.

+For the first time running the flow, need to click allow on the smart banner

+Display owner in the Team list - help prevent breakage.

+LocationID is currently needed in the code, but this .env dependency should be removed.

+Confirmation Prompt that says:
+This will add new locations to your PRODUCTION Square account.
+These locations cannot be deleted (only deactivated).
+Do you wish to proceed?